 -

-Do midge bites affect people differently?
+Do midge bites affect everyone the same way?

 Where is the worst place in Scotland for midges?